ably-labs/sms-in-the-browser/README.md

 > The easiest way to deploy Next.js to production is to use the Vercel platform from the creators of Next.js.
 Vercel is an all-in-one platform with Global CDN supporting static & Jamstack deployment and Serverless Functions.
 <cite>-- [The Next.js documentation](https://nextjs.org/docs/deployment)</cite>

-To deploy your new sms voting app to Vercel, you'll need to:
+To deploy your new sms-in-the-browser app to Vercel, you'll need to:

 1. Create a [GitHub account](https://github.com/) (if you don't already have one)
 2. [Push your app to a GitHub repository](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-new-repository)